Covid 19 Catch-up funding

 At NBJS we are spending the funding in the following way:

 We have brought a classroom into use by adding a new interactive whiteboard where the intervention teaching can take place.

-For Year 6 we have set-up a daily morning group for maths and English for around 12 pupils allowing more focus, and reducing the size of the remaining two classes.
+For Year 6 we have set-up a daily morning or afternoon groups for maths and English for around 12 pupils allowing more focus, and reducing the size of the remaining three classes.

 We use software called Target Tracker to monitor the progress children are making.
 These regular and frequent assessment data drops allow us to identify those children who need the extra interventions and how they are progressing on closing the gap with their expected learning journey.
 We can then change the children in the groups, extend the time spent in the groups or switch the strategy each term if we are not seeing the response to intervention we would expect.